izziegeez/Divvyup/README.md

 ## Security
 - `Bcrypt` (a Node.JS package)
-  * Strong password policy: Password must be 8 characters long, and contain at least one of each: Capital Letter, Lowercase Character, Non-Alphanumeric Character e.g. !@#$%^&*~)
+  * We have a Strong password policy: Password must be 8 characters long, and contain at least one of each: Capital Letter, Lowercase Character, Non-Alphanumeric Character e.g. !@#$%^&*~)
-  *Used `Bcrypt` to hash user ID's and passwords, which are then stored in MongoDB to ensure security
+  * Used `Bcrypt` to hash user ID's and passwords, which are then stored in MongoDB to ensure security

 ![MongoDB](https://i.imgur.com/273gw4F.png)
  > only hashed paswrods are stored